Requesting, borrowing, renewing and referring to books

 Requesting blocked material

 Most publications from the Special Collections can be requested via the KB catalogue (application number with the initials 'KW').
 If you submit your request before 5 pm, the books will be ready for you from 10 am at the Special Collections desk.
-If you want to do research and view a lot of material in a short time, please contact us about the possibilities by sending an email to @email or by calling 070-3140322 (open Monday to Friday, from 10 a.m. to 5 p.m.).
+If you want to do research and view a lot of material in a short time, please contact us by submitting a form or by calling 070-3140322 (open Monday to Friday, from 10 a.m. to 5 p.m.).